magnusstubman/mutant/README.md

 Research needed
 ---------------

-* How many mutants whould be generated?
+* How many mutants whould needs to be generated?